-Following the Health Unit guidelines children may return when symptom free for a minimum of 24 hours.
+Following the Health Unit guidelines children may return when symptom free for a minimum of 24 hours or 48 hurs for gastrointestinal illnesses.
 In instances where children have a communicable disease confirmed by a doctor, the Nursery School will ensure to inform all parents/caregivers and may also need to notify the Health Unit.
 Siblings or parents/caregivers with communicable diseases are also asked to avoid entering the building.